The Centre For Research and Documentation on World Language Problems (CED)

 Associated Researchers

-- The Terminological Esperanto Centre was founded in 1987
+1987: Terminological Esperanto Centre is founded